UTKRISHTPATESARIA/UTKRISHTPATESARIA.github.io/_posts/2022-05-24-IISc-CSA-Research-Interview-Experience.md

 ### Part - I

 RH: He read out my profile and checked it with me.
 So you passed out from KIIT in 2020, and after that you have been working at NUTANIX!!.
-Everyone stared at me, (actually Nutanix funds majority of the labs hence they all know about its product).
 He asked me to describe my job profile and what I have been working on.

 *(The next 20 mins of the interview was completely based on my job experience and the level of interview got escalated Please don’t expect these kind of questions as the interview was very specific to my job role).*